-Let’s zoom in from the big picture and examine the path of blood flow.
 This flow of blood is part of what’s called a “closed circuit.”
 It’s called closed because the blood is enclosed (within vessels) and circuit because it’s a repeating path.

 – Blood enters the heart, from the body, through the superior and inferior vena cava

 – And travels to the right atrium